centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 title: Installation & first steps
 ---

+Hello & Welcome!
+We are excited to help you begin your Centreon journey.

-This chapter describes you how to quickly start on Centreon.
+You will fin in this chapter how to quickly start on Centreon.
 It's composed of a quick start to install & use Centreon followed by tutorials to help you use the main capabilities of Centreon.

 * [Simple installation](#simple-installation)